Sea Fishing in Finnmark – Complete Guide 2026

 What is the fish export quota from Finnmark?

 The rules are the same as for all of Norway.
-In 2026, tourist anglers aged 12+ may take up to 15 kg of fish/fish products out of the country from registered tourist fishing businesses, up to two times within 12 months.
+In 2026, tourist anglers aged 12+ may take up to 15 kg of fish/fish products out of the country from registered tourist fishing businesses, up to two times per calendar year.
 Fish caught outside registered businesses cannot be exported.

 Planning a fishing trip to Finnmark?